agrogan1/newstuff/social-service-agency/README.md

 The *mental health* variables are scaled to have an average of 100.
 Lower numbers indicate lower mental health, while higher numbers indicate higher mental health.

+There are some differences in *mental health* status in the data and an interesting exercise could be to use software like Excel, Tableau or R to try to see which factors predict these differences.

 > The Excel formatted version of this data may be the most readily useful: [https://agrogan1.github.io/newstuff/social-service-agency/social-service-agency.xlsx](https://agrogan1.github.io/newstuff/social-service-agency/social-service-agency.xlsx).

 The data can be used *independently* of the PDF handout and are *free to use and share* for other classes.